gayeon97/Operating-Systems-Lab-04/README.md

 * ProcessInfo.java
 * PageEntry.java.
 This is because Paging.java uses an instance of ProcessInfo class and PageEntry class.

+***Please ignore the java classes with title including "unclean" or "part", as I have multiple versions of the project that has partially working parts.
+This was done along the development process to avoid confusion or contaminating the working code.
+The two java programs that matter are "Banker.java" and "Task.java"".***

 - - - -

 ### Compiling